syncfusion-content/javascript-docs/js/ReportViewer/how-to/Add-Custom-Report-Item.md

 </configSections>
 {% endhighlight %}

 3. You must add the `ReportItem` tag for all newly added report item types.
-It has following attributes:
+It has following attributes.

 <table>
 <tr>